moisestech/deep-learning-js/Part-3-Adv-DL-TF-JS/8_under-over-fitting-ml-workflow/_8_under-over-fitting-ml-workflow.md

 ## **Vocabulary**

-- **`tfjs-viz`**
+- **`tfjs-viz`** -
-- **data**
+- **data** -
-- **training machine-learning models**
+- **training machine-learning models** -
-- **bias variance tradeoff**: the more parameters you have relative to data, the more likely you are to pick a random solution as opposed to a good solution.
+- **bias variance tradeoff** - the more parameters you have relative to data, the more likely you are to pick a random solution as opposed to a good solution.
-- **holdout sets**: take 85% of data for training and 15% for testing.
+- **holdout sets** - take 85% of data for training and 15% for testing.
-- **cross-validation**: check your performance on the training set and when that error goes up, you stop training.
+- **cross-validation** - check your performance on the training set and when that error goes up, you stop training.
-- **constrain models**: make the number be as close to zero as possible in order to keep your data as close to each other.
+- **constrain models** - make the number be as close to zero as possible in order to keep your data as close to each other.

 ---
 from [[_part-3-adv-dl-ts-js]]